IBM/s2i-open-liberty-workshop/README.md

 For this section, we will be exploring how to automate our application build and deploy using OpenShift concepts known as build configs and deployment configs.
 With build configs, the s2i builds are actually happening on the cluster rather than locally.

-1. Tag the images for OpenShift registry.
+1. Tag our builder and runtime images for OpenShift registry.

 ```bash
 docker tag $DOCKER_USERNAME/s2i-open-liberty-builder:0.1.0 $REGISTRY/default/s2i-open-liberty-builder:0.1.0